DIR-LAB/FaultyRank/README.md

 # Design and Implementation
 FaultyRank have four major steps.
 A detailed description of each step is provided in the following sections.

-## Filesystem Aging
+## Step 1: Filesystem Aging
 We create a realistic Lustre instance by aging it.
 We are using Archive and NSF Metadata dataset released by USRC (Ultrascale Systems Research Center) from LANL National Lab.
 The LANL dataset have around 2PB of files and contains  file system walk of LANL's HPC systems.
 It contains detailed information like file sizes, creation time, modification time, UID/GID, anonymized file path, etc.

 We use the actual file paths to re-create the same directory structures in our local testbed.
 We also shrink the sizes of files in the 2PB file system without affecting the representativeness of generated Layout metadata.
 To do this, we set the stripe_size of our Lustre directories to be extremely small (i.e., 64KB) and stripe_count to be −1.